myselfhimself/gmic-py/docs/tutorials.rst

 Commands outputting corresponds most of the time to **in-place** transformation within an input images list.
 Some times (or always when prefixed with a `+` sign, eg. `+blur`), commands can append a new result image to an input images list.

-G'MIC commands thus take as input: G'MIC image(s) (or "buffers"), coming from their left side, and also scalar parameters (integers, floats, strings..) on the right side:
+G'MIC commands thus take as input: G'MIC image(s) (or "buffers"), coming from their left side, and also G'MIC image(s) and/or scalar parameters (integers, floats, strings..) on the right side:

 .. code-block::

-     <former command's output images> <command 1> <command 1 scalar parameters>
+     <former command's output images> <command 1> <command 1 image and/or scalar parameters>

 Example: